PRL-PRG/evalr-experiment/README.md

 - withr_2.4.2.tar.gz
 ```

-The installed packages will be placed in `library` and their sources under
+The installed packages will be placed in the `library` and their sources under
 `CRAN/extracted`.

 ---